NamelessProj/Localement-Suisse/README.md

 ## Project
 The project is a e-commerce website where people will be able to purchase Swiss made products.

+## DB
+To get the database, get the [db.sql](./DB) file from the DB directory.

+Don't forget to update your correct information in the [db.php](./db.php) file, to make the project able to get access to the database.

 ## Dependencies
 To use the project, you'll have to get those libraries:
 ```json